lukiwieser/racetrack/README.md

 *Q-Learning with Monte Carlo*, is a specific form of Q-learning, and our chosen approach.
 The AI learns from sampled experience, thus it plays only a subset of all possible ways of playing a game.
 Learning occurs after playing an entire game episode.
-A similar but different approach is temporal difference learning, where the AI learns after each individual step rather than only after completing a full game.
+A similar approach that we do not use in this project is *temporal difference learning*, where the AI learns after each individual step rather than only after completing a full game.

 ### Architecture